+2. Database source and contents

+The HistoneDB2.0 database sequence set consistes of two complimentary parts (a) a set of manually curated and annotated sequence variants and (b) a set of automatically extracted, classified and annotated histone sequences from the NCBI non-redundant database of all known sequences.
+Below we describe each sequence set as well as the contents of the available feature descriptions and annotations in the database.

+2.1.
+Curated set of histone sequences and alignments

+For each histone type, H2A, H2B, H3, H4, and H1, we collected sequences from the previous manual classification described in (so called “curated sequences” set).
+These sequences were aligned using MUSCLE program (17) and alignments were further checked manually to make sure they had a wide taxonomic span, did not contain insertions or deletions in the core histone fold regions and were in agreement with the structural alignment of the available PDB structures of histones and nucleosomes (“curated alignments” set).

+The curated set of HistoneDB contains histone sequence classified in total into 25 different subsets, each representing a major histone variant or a canonical sequence subset.
+These subsets are grouped according to histone type family: core histones H2A, H2B, H3, H4 and linker histone H1.
+Note that almost no non-canonical variants are available for H4 histone.
+Each histone type and variant has an annotation record in the database with a brief description, relevant references and structural and functional features.
+Below we briefly describe different histone variants indexed in our database and their main features.
+For brevity we do not describe the general features and functions of the histone type families, but these are also available in our database.
+The statistics of our curated and automatically annotated sets if given in Table 1.

-(17)H2A family
+Histone H2A family

-Histone H2A has the highest number of known variants (six models in the database), some of which are relatively well characterized:
+Histone H2A has the highest number of known variants (seven sequence sets indexed in our database including canonical H2A), some of which are relatively well characterized:

-H2A.X is the most common H2A variant, with the defining sequence motif ‘SQ(E/D)Y’, becomes phosphorylated during the DNA damage response, chromatin remodeling, and X chromosome inactivation in somatic cells.
+H2A.X is the most common H2A variant, with the defining sequence motif ‘SQ(E/D)Φ’ (where Φ-represents a hydrophobic residue (usually Tyr in mammals)), becomes phosphorylated during the DNA damage response, chromatin remodeling, and X chromosome inactivation in somatic cells.
 H2A.X and canonical H2A have diverged several times in phylogenetic history, but each H2A.X version is characterized by similar structure and function, suggesting it may represent the ancestral state.

 H2A.Z regulates transcription, DNA repair, suppression of antisense RNA, and Polymerase II recruitment.
-Notable features of H2A.Z include a large hydrophobic patch, a sequence motif ‘DEELD,’ a one amino acid insertion in loop1, and a one amino acid deletion in the docking domain(18).
-Isoform H2A.Z.2 was shown to be driving the progression of malignant melanoma (26051178(18)).
-(5)
+Notable features of H2A.Z include a sequence motif ‘DEELD,’ a one amino acid insertion in L1-loop, and a one amino acid deletion in the docking domain.
+Isoform H2A.Z.2 was shown to be driving the progression of malignant melanoma (18).

 macroH2A contains a histone fold domain and an extra C-terminal macro domain which can bind ADP.
 This histone variant is used in X-inactivation and transcriptional regulation.
 Structures of both domains are available, but the inter-domain linker is too flexible to be crystalized.

-H2A.B is a rapidly evolving Barr body deficient variant, known for its involvement in spermiogenesis.
+H2A.B (Barr body deficient variant) is a rapidly evolving mammal specific variant, known for its involvement in spermiogenesis.
 H2A.B has a shortened docking domain, which wraps a shorter DNA region.
-It is closely related to H2A.L and to H2A.M, a recently discovered mammalian-specific variantthat binds to huntingtin protein M.

-Other less extensively studied H2A variants (19)include H2A.J, which is very similar to canonical H2A, testis-specific TS H2A.1 and H2A.Q.
-There are also species-specific canonical variants, such as human H2A.1 through H2A.10.
+H2A.L and H2A.M variants are closely related to H2A.B, but are sufficiently less studied.

+We note that currently other less extensively studied H2A variants are starting to emerge such as TS H2A.1, H2A.J (19), these may be included in our database at a next update.

-H2B family
+Hisotne H2B family